kevin-weitgenant/owl-control/README.md

 OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from games, using OBS to do the recording work.
 This data can be uploaded to create a public dataset that researchers worldwide can use to train AI models.

+**[The games list](./GAMES.md)** is a list of the games we're most actively seeking data for.
+Other first- and third-person games are acceptable, but check in with us if possible.

 **DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES - WE STRONGLY RECOMMEND USING ONLY IN SINGLE-PLAYER GAMES

 ## 🚀 Getting Started (User Installation)
 The below text is supplemental, please watch the video tutorial here: